xuanvu/artapp/README.markdown

 stint at [Wildbit](http://wildbit.com).

-With that vision I went to work, choosing MonoTouch as my development platform mostly due to my lightning speed in C# and the compressed time I would be able to work on this project (which was in twenty minute doses to my other, far more important side project of raising a new child).
+With that vision I went to work, choosing MonoTouch as my development platform mostly due to my lightning speed in C# and the compressed time I would be able to work on this project (which was in twenty minute doses due to my other, far more important side project of raising a child).
 Since MonoTouch is not free, that might be a sticking point for this particular offering, but I can tell you that even if you're an Objective-C developer on the main, MonoTouch is a fantastic framework and beyond a few small details, you can translate Objective-C to C# line by line, as it is not a simulator or translation layer between you and Cocoa, it's pure interop against native iOS APIs.